A Quantum Linear Systems Pathway for Solving Differential Equations: A Linear Systems Pathway

 In this section, we outline a pathway for solving differential equations through their reduction to linear systems of equations \cref{fig:1_Pathway}.
 Differential equations that admit discretization via finite difference (FDM), finite element (FEM), or finite volume (FVM) methods yield systems of the form $Ax = b$ when linear.
 For nonlinear cases, Carleman linearization is applied, with the truncation order chosen based on the degree of nonlinearity and desired error tolerance, again resulting in a system $Ax=b$.

-We then estimate the smallest singular value $\sigma_{\text{min}}$ of $A$, from which the factor $\kappa$ is determined.
-This value informs the construction of phase factors $\phi$ that approximate the inverse function polynomial using quantum signal processing \cref{sec:qsp,sec:inverse_function}.
+The smallest singular value $\sigma_{\min}$ of $A$ is estimated using spectral properties of the discretization matrix.
+For near-Toeplitz matrices arising from finite difference operators, analytical eigenvalue expressions provide accurate estimates of extremal singular values \cite{strikwerda2004finite,leveque2007finite,morton2005numerical}.
+For structured but non-Toeplitz matrices, such as those obtained from Carleman linearization, spectral bounds are obtained using perturbation arguments relative to the underlying linear operator \cite{trefethen2022numerical}, Gershgorin-type eigenvalue bounds \cite{varga2011gervsgorin}, or classical iterative methods such as power iteration and Lanczos algorithms \cite{golub2013matrix,saad2011numerical}.
+These approaches provide reliable estimates from which the factor $\kappa$ is determined.
+This value informs the construction of phase factors $\phi$ that approximate the inverse function polynomial using quantum signal processing (refer \cref{sec:qsp,sec:inverse_function}).
 The matrix is subsequently block-encoded, and the inversion phases $\phi$ are applied within the QSVT framework to solve the linear system.

 The procedure outputs a quantum state $|x\rangle$, from which information can be extracted in several ways: (i) full tomography, which sacrifices exponential speedup, (ii) sampling to probe the probability distribution and identify dominant components, or (iii) computing observable expectation values $\langle x|M|x \rangle$ for overlaps or other quantities of interest.